Ohio Court Records

 The Ohio Bureau of Motor Vehicles (BMV) uses a point system to track and determine penalties for various traffic violations.
 Typically, the bureau issues a warning letter when a driver accumulates six points within two years and awards penalties to drivers who accumulate 12 points or more within two years.

-Upon accumulating 12 or more points, the BMV issues a notice of suspension.
+Upon accumulating 12 or more points, the BMV may issue a notice of suspension.
 This notice indicates the effective date of the suspension (often 20 days from the date of notice) and the offender’s appeal rights.
-An offender may contest the suspension within this window of 20 days.
-If an offender unsuccessfully contests the suspension, the court will reaffirm the suspension.
+An offender may contest the suspension within this 20-day window.
+If an offender unsuccessfully contests the suspension, the court may proceed to reaffirm the suspension.
 A driver’s license suspension generally lasts for six months.

-Drivers who have their license revoked will have to petition the court to lift the revocation.
+Drivers who have their license revoked may need to petition the court to lift the revocation.

-Typically, the requester must provide the subject’s date of birth, Ohio driver’s license number, and the last 4 digits of their social security number.
-The payment of the required fee validates a request, or the order will not be processed.
+Typically, the requester may be expected to provide the subject’s date of birth, Ohio driver’s license number, and the last 4 digits of their social security number.
+The payment of the required fee validates a request, or the order may not be processed.

 Ohio BMV